“`xml

 - Government programs like Medicaid, Medicare, and CHIP

-Employer plans are often the cheapest option.
+Employer plans are usually the most cost-effective route.

 Insurance Costs

-Health insurance costs can be tricky.
+Health insurance costs can be a bit dizzying.

-Signing up for Insurance
+Signing Up for Insurance

 Enrollment Periods